 \section{Introduction}

-The (orientable) Map Color Theorem, which establishes the chromatic number of every closed orientable surface besides the sphere, boils down to finding minimum genus embeddings of the complete graphs $K_n$.
-The proof is split into 12 cases, depending on $n$ modulo 12, about which Mohar and Thomassen \cite{MoharThomassen} wrote, ``for the most complicated [residues], no short proofs are known.''
+The orientable Map Color Theorem, which establishes the chromatic number of every closed orientable surface besides the sphere, boils down to finding minimum genus embeddings of the complete graphs $K_n$.
+The proof is split depending on the residue $n$ modulo 12, about which Mohar and Thomassen \cite{MoharThomassen} wrote, ``for the most complicated [residues], no short proofs are known.''

 As chronicled in Ringel and Youngs \cite{RingelYoungs}, outside of a few small cases, the three residues $n \equiv 2, 8, 11 \pmod{12}$ were the last to be solved, and these constructions are collected in Section 7 of Ringel \cite{Ringel-MapColor}.
-For short, the problem of finding a genus embedding of $K_n$ for each $n \equiv k \pmod{12}$ is referred to as \emph{Case $k$}.
+For $k = 0, \dotsc, 11$, the problem of finding a genus embedding of $K_n$ for each $n \equiv k \pmod{12}$ is referred to as \emph{Case $k$}.
 Our primary focus is on Case 11, which is arguably the most complicated residue at present.

-The only known proofs of the Map Color Theorem rely on the theory of \emph{current graphs}, which are arc-labeled, embedded graphs that produce symmetric embeddings of Cayley graphs.
-In the context of the Map Color Theorem, current graphs can be used to generate triangular embeddings, but for some residues $n$ modulo 12, the complete graphs $K_n$ do not triangulate any orientable surface.
-The standard approach uses current graphs to generate triangular embeddings of near-complete graphs, after which the missing edges are added using handles (and other local operations).
-The process of adding these edges is referred to as the \emph{additional adjacency} part of the construction.
+The only known proofs of the orientable Map Color Theorem rely on the theory of \emph{current graphs}, which are arc-labeled, embedded graphs that produce symmetric embeddings of covering graphs.
+Current graphs can be used to generate triangular embeddings, but for some residues $n$ modulo 12, the complete graphs $K_n$ do not triangulate any orientable surface.
+The standard approach uses current graphs to generate triangular embeddings of near-complete graphs, after which the missing edges are added using handles and other local operations.
+The latter process is referred to as the \emph{additional adjacency} part of the construction.

-In the proof presented in Section 7 of Ringel \cite{Ringel-MapColor}, the additional adjacency steps for Cases 2, 8, and 11 require specific edge flips, which induce further constraints on the requisite current graphs.
-Ringel and Youngs' strategy for finding current graphs starts by fixing the underlying graph, which contains a long ``ladder'' subgraph, and labeling the edges outside of the ladder according to the constraints.
-Afterwards, the remaining currents are assigned to the ladder, often with the help of some other labeling problem (e.g. graceful labelings of path graphs with constraints).
+In the proof presented in Section 7 of Ringel \cite{Ringel-MapColor}, the additional adjacency steps require specific edge flips, which induce constraints on the requisite current graphs.
+Ringel and Youngs' strategy for finding such current graphs starts by fixing the underlying graph, which contains a long ``ladder'' subgraph, and labeling the edges outside of the ladder according to the constraints.
+Afterwards, the remaining currents are assigned to the ladder, often with the help of some other labeling problem (e.g. graceful labelings of path graphs).